aleksip/plugin-data-transform/README.md

 # Data Transform Plugin for Pattern Lab

-Since version 1.2.0 this plugin should once again work with all PatternEngines.

 ## Installation

 To install and use the plugin run the following command in the Pattern Lab root directory: